-Woodland Series: Identified as a low land mix classification and is within the criteria of the National Vegetation Classification (NVC) W 18 (Pinus sylvestris - Hylocomium splendens woodland)
+Woodland Series: Identified as a low land mix classification and is within the criteria of the National Vegetation Classification (NVC) W 18 (Pinus sylvestris - Hylocomium splendens)

 Access: Access to the woodland is available through good footpaths from the Harrogate town centre.
-Parking for cars is available off Crag Lane close to the wood at its most south-westerly point.
+Parking for cars is available off Crag Lane close to the wood at its most south-westerly point and in the layby on Harlow Moor Road.
 Access by local residents is generally made on foot.